munrocket/double.js/README.md

 You can check [quality](https://munrocket.github.io/double.js/) and [time](https://www.measurethat.net/Benchmarks/Show/6429/0/doublejs-benchmark) of different libraries in your browser.

 ### Usage
 Include double.js script to webpage or install npm package.
-Almost all arithmetic function named similar to WASM.
+Here some basic examples
 ```javascript
 // example with ES6 modules, also you can use ES5
 import { Double } from 'double.js';